Legislative Tracker

 House resolution calling for the return of all abducted Ukrainian children as a precondition before finalizing any peace agreement to end Russia's war against Ukraine.
 Recognizes the forced deportation of Ukrainian children as a war crime and demands Russia's full compliance with international law.

-Why it matters: With 33 cosponsors, this resolution establishes a firm U.S. position that no peace agreement will be endorsed while over 19,000 abducted Ukrainian children remain in Russian custody -- making child return a non-negotiable condition.
+Why It Matters: With 33 cosponsors, this resolution establishes a firm U.S. position that no peace agreement will be endorsed while over 19,000 abducted Ukrainian children remain in Russian custody, making child return a non-negotiable condition.

 Progress